LuhanSheng/Revit_To_Database/README.md

 Using Revit Files to Identify the Location of Fire Danger and Escape Routes.
 Under the guidance of Prof.Dennis Shasha.

-Please refer to [NYU technical report](https://cs.nyu.edu/dynamic/reports/) for more information.
-Look down the page a little.
+Please refer to [NYU technical report](https://cs.nyu.edu/media/publications/RevitToDatabase.pdf) for more information.

 ## <a name="versions"></a> Versions